it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 <i class="fa fa-lg fa-square-o"></i>,
 a pop up appears where you can choose a new color for the widget bar.

-## What widgets are there?
+## What Widgets are available?

 #### <i class="fa fa-comment"></i> Welcome

-Shows you what timezone you configured and how many hosts and services you have.
+Shows you what timezone you configured and how many hosts and services are monitored.

 ![Welcome]